GT2Vec: Large Language Models as Multi-Modal Encoders for Text and Graph-Structured Data

 Now, we have two branches in the \ourmethod framework: the original graph + text branch and the graph description + text branch.
 These branches create a dual-view architecture that facilitates the alignment of graph and text embedding spaces through contrastive learning.

 In the contrastive learning stage, we define positive pairs as the embeddings from the branch processing the original graph and its corresponding textual description that accurately reflect the same information.
 Negative pairs, on the other hand, consist of unrelated graph-text pairs from within the same batch, ensuring that the model learns to distinguish between semantically aligned and unaligned graph-text pair data.
-Specifically, for the original graph + text branch, we use the LLM backbone to generate the joint embeddings $\bm{z}_{\rm orig}$.
-Similarly, text embeddings $\bm{z}_{\rm new}$ for the graph description + text branch will be obtained from the LLM.
+Specifically, for the original graph + text branch, we use the way mentioned in \S \ref{subsec:fusion_graph_text} to generate the joint embeddings $\bm{z}_{\rm orig}$.
+This involves combining graph embeddings, obtained from a graph encoder, with textual embeddings generated by the LLM’s embedding layer to produce joint embeddings.
+For the graph description + text branch, we treat the input as pure text and use only the LLM to process it and generate the joint embeddings $\bm{z}_{\rm new}$.
 By applying infoNCE loss \cite{oord2018representation}, we have